SiyiP/linked-blog-starter-md/12 Psych/FPC Personality Disorders I+II_Pelic.md

 		3. often envious of others or believe others envious of them
 		4. arrogant, haughty behaviors or attitudes
 		5. TREAT: compensting for low self esteem or something else? help out with subsequent response to humiliation, gradiosity often overlaps ith mania, antisocial prsonality disorder
-		6. they often get success
+		6. they often get successful job + submissive partner
+		7. need psychotherapy - slightly stroke their ego for rapport. then work thru self esteem, and constnat feeling of entitlement
 	4. antisocial personality disorer
 		1. failure to conform to social norms
 		2. deceitfulness